openvinotoolkit/openvino/samples/python/ngraph_function_creation_sample/README.md

 # nGraph Function Creation Python* Sample {#openvino_inference_engine_ie_bridges_python_sample_ngraph_function_creation_sample_README}

-This sample demonstrates how to execute an inference using [nGraph function feature](../../../docs/nGraph_DG/build_function.md) to create a model that uses weights from LeNet classification network, which is known to work well on digit classification tasks.
+This sample demonstrates how to execute an inference using [nGraph function feature](../../../docs/nGraph_DG/build_function.md) to create a model that uses weights from LeNet classification model, which is known to work well on digit classification tasks.
 So you don't need an XML file, the model will be created from the source code on the fly.

 The following Inference Engine Python API is used in the application: